Mahir475/BetterEnderPearl_BP/README.md

 | `world.afterEvents.entityLoad.subscribe` | Looks for pearls when a chunk is loaded; if found, calls `function mapPearlOwner`. |
 | `world.afterEvents.projectileHitBlock.subscribe` | If projectile hitting the block is enderpearl  it calls `function handlePearlImpact`. |
 | `world.afterEvents.projectileHitEntity.subscribe` | If projectile hitting the entity is enderpearl it calls `function handlePearlImpact`. |

-# Changelogs

-Removed the Offline TP thing that felt out of vanilla isn't really required

-Added one more behaviour pack with pearl loading

 # Tests performed by me on world and bds server.NO TESTS HAS BEEN DONE IN REALMS